Backup and Disaster Recovery you’ve possibly got it horribly wrong

 Problem number two.
 They hadn’t really considered the RTO, we needed to rebuild the server and as they only backed up data this meant reinstalling the entire operating system and all the line of business applications a task that took the best part of two days.

 Finally, we needed to download the data from the cloud.
 Which we did in our office, so it was faster than uploading it to the server via USB, which took almost a day.

 End result they were without access to their system and data for three days and when they did have access it was information from five days before the attack.

 Morel to the story, understand your true RPO and RTO and what the impact on your business will be in the worst-case scenario.
-Secondly and most importantly have a solution that is monitored, set and forget will inevitably lead to you being let down when you most need it.
+Secondly and most importantly having a solution that is monitored, set-and-forget will inevitably lead to you being let down when you most need it.

 If you are unaware of your RPO and RTO or simply would like to check let’s talk.
 We’ll audit it for you free of charge, explain what you currently have and provide recommendations based on the results and your answer to the two most important questions ideally what’s your RPO and RTO objective.